zenvia/zenvia-openapi-spec/spec/tags/content-types.md

 <SchemaDefinition schemaRef="#/components/schemas/content.location" showWriteOnly="true" />

 ## Template
 This type of content has an underlying fixed text content with some required variables.
-With the fields of the template properly filled, the template will then submitted for approval.
-This approval depends solely on WhatsApp and the criteria are strict.
+With the fields of the template properly filled, the template must be submitted for approval.
+This approval depends solely on WhatsApp, and the criteria are strict.

 <SchemaDefinition schemaRef="#/components/schemas/content.template" showWriteOnly="true" />